Common calibration names

 CtdDepthProfile

 A one dimensional array of CTD depth (m) values (in numerical order).
 It is expected that CtdDepthProfile is accompanied by an associated SoundSpeedProfile.
 Together these calibration settings are used by Echoview to adjust supported acoustic data.
-Values can be space or semi-colon separated.
+Values can be space or semicolon separated.
 The minimum value is 0.00m.

 Note: To update to a constant sound speed, use an ECS file to set CtdDepthProfile and SoundSpeedProfile to None.